 Ardèche is not only a beautiful region, it is also bountiful with no less than 7 appellations producing wines of character, including two renowned for their excellence of showcasing syrah on the steep sloping hillsides of Cornas and Saint Joseph.
 Few people are aware that you will also find in Ardèche a part of the label Condrieu, the favourite terroir of the Viognier, a complex and classy grape variety.
 To complete this array of flavours and terroir from Ardèche you have the labels Saint Péray, Côtes du Rhône, Côtes du Vivarais and of course the IGP Ardèche from his estate.

-While waiting for his vineyard produce grapes, François Tissot started a side negociant activity.
+François Tissot started a side negociant activity.
 He makes and ages both grapes and wines from neighbour producers to encompass the richness of all Ardèche terroirs in a wide range of wines called Les Sept Pierres.

 His moto stays FINESSE and ELEGANCE.